anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 # the avatar on sidebar, support local or CORS resources
 avatar: '/assets/avatar.jpg'
 ```
 In the assets folder you can also put your images you use in the blogs.
-My blog images I put in a directory **/assets/img/blog-images/\<blogpagename>/**, so I know which images belong to which blog.
+My blog images I put in a directory **/assets/img/blog-images/\<blogpagename>/**, now I know which images belong to which blog.

 One of the things I do not like about this theme is the integration with Discus.
-So I kept it disabled.
+I kept it disabled.
 I am looking for another Comments system.
-Also I like a something more with the pictures like a border or something else.
-And a heading picture in the posts section.
-Also, emoji do not work.
-But first, publish this and then do other fun stuff :)
+Also I want some other styling for the pictures and a heading picture in the posts section.
+And Emoji, which do not seem to work right now.
+But first, publish this and then move on do other fun stuff :)

 ## Things I did afterwards and some tips

+- I cloned the repository locally to run it on my computer to see the results better in (a real browser) without publishing.
+- I work in a separate branch for a new post, to save more often without publishing.

-- I cloned the repository locally to run it on my computer to see the results better in a real browser without publishing it live.
-You can clone the repository to your local machine and run your website there until you are satisfied and then push the changes to the main branch. you need a IDE like [Visual Studio Code](https://code.visualstudio.com/) and some local installation of Ruby and Jekyll.
+- You can clone the repository to your local machine and run your website there until you are satisfied and then push the changes to the main branch. you need a IDE like [Visual Studio Code](https://code.visualstudio.com/) and some local installation of Ruby and Jekyll.
 Don't forget to install a Markdown extension in VS Code.
 You can find information for local running and more on the official [Jekyll site](https://jekyllrb.com/docs/)

-- I work in a separate branch for a new post, to save more often without publishing.
-Use a separate 'branch' until you think the post is good enough and then 'merge' it with your main branch with a 'pull request'.
+- Use a separate 'branch' until you think the post is good enough and then 'merge' it with your main branch with a 'pull request'.
 When you start commit a post, you can choice to save it to a different branch.

 ![Repo](/assets/img/blog-images/2021-12-08-First-post/Screenshot3.jpg)